 Trust - If you hire a professional you trust, then you shouldn’t have to be on site to make sure everything goes right.
 Since the ultimate goal of the estate sale is to strike a balance between fair price and efficiency to sell as much as possible, most estate liquidators include in their contracts that family members can’t be on the premises during a sale or highly discourage it.
 It's not because they do not like you, but family milling about inhibits progress and can cause unnecessary friction.

 Empathy - Even though empathy isn’t part of the estate liquidators job description, the good ones are very sensitive and understand all of the emotions of letting go.
 We personally have actually sat on the edge of a client's bed and cried with them.
-Although it is the owner's responsibility to through the house and decide the items to be kept outside of the sale or to friends and family, we try to put ourselves in their shoes with support and compassion.
+Although it is the owner's responsibility to through the house and decide the items to be kept outside of the sale or to friends and family, we try to put ourselves in their shoes with support and compassion and assist in that process.

 For questions or information, contact us at 303.906.5133 or 303.506.7268.
 We are happy to help in any manner we can.